rannn367/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to any data file makes its format invalid, CafeConnect will discard all data in that file and start with an empty data file at the next run.
+If your changes to any data file makes its format invalid, CaféConnect will discard all data in that file and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the files before editing them.<br>
-Furthermore, certain edits can cause CafeConnect to behave in unexpected ways (e.g., if a value entered is outside the acceptable range for the address book, drink catalog, or user preferences).
+Furthermore, certain edits can cause CaféConnect to behave in unexpected ways (e.g., if a value entered is outside the acceptable range for the address book, drink catalog, or user preferences).
 Therefore, edit the data files only if you are confident that you can update them correctly.
 </box>